mateusjunges/batch-mailer-for-laravel/README.md

 If your application is using the Mailgun driver, you may consult Mailgun's documentation for more information on [tags](https://documentation.mailgun.com/en/latest/user_manual.html#tagging-1) and [metadata](https://documentation.mailgun.com/en/latest/user_manual.html#attaching-data-to-messages).
 Likewise, the Postmark documentation may also be consulted for more information on their support for [tags](https://postmarkapp.com/blog/tags-support-for-smtp) and [metadata](https://postmarkapp.com/support/article/1125-custom-metadata-faq).

 ## Sending Mail
 To send a message, use the `to` method on the `BatchMail` facade.
-The `to` method accepts an array of `\InteractionDesignFoundation\BatchMailer\ValueObjects\Address` address objects.
+The `to` method accepts an array of `\Junges\BatchMailer\ValueObjects\Address` address objects.
 Once you have specified your recipients, you may pass an instance of your mailable clas to the `send` method:

 ```php
 <?php